 Having access to radio and everything it can offer is as important now as it was in 1928, when British Wireless was first launched.

-All of our specially adapted sets have features which make them easy to operate for someone who has lost their sight.
+All of our specially adapted sets have features which make them easier to operate by someone who has lost their sight.

-They utilise strong colour contrast, having yellow control buttons set against a charcoal grey background to help those with residual sight to distinguish the controls.
+They utilise strong colour contrast, with yellow control buttons set against a charcoal grey background to help those with residual sight to distinguish the controls.

 As tone and clarity become more important to people who have lost their sight, all sets have high quality sound.